 New to backpacking?
-Need to know how to pack using packing cubes?
+Need to know how to pack with packing cubes?
 If you are struggling to pack light or just generally cram your life into a backpack, I’ve got you covered!
-If there is one thing I’ve learned over the past 8 months, it’s how to pack like a pro using packing cubes.
+If there is one thing I’ve learned over the past 3 years being a full-time traveler, it’s how to pack like a pro using backpack cubes.

 - A backpack